 We may earn a fee if you buy via links in this post (at no extra cost to you).
 Learn More

-To help us stay organized and on track, we documented every maintenance task we completed each month and season for the first three years.
+To help stay organized and on track, I documented every maintenance task I completed each month and season for the first three years.

-After refining it over time, we came up with this checklist and have been using it for over two years.
-It keeps our home maintenance on track and helps us see what is coming up soon so we can plan for it.
+After refining it over several years, I came up with this checklist.
+It keeps home maintenance on track and helps me see what’s coming up soon so I can plan for it.

-It has helped us so much that we are thrilled to share it with you.
-We hope you find it as helpful and valuable as we do.
+It has helped so much that I’m are thrilled to share it with you.
+I hope you find it as helpful and valuable as I do.

 You can download and print a PDF or Excel version of the checklist by clicking the links below.
 You can edit and customize the Excel version to align it with the exact needs of your home.